| | | Predictive Human Genomics Is Here

 risk of asthma, rheumatoid arthritis, some types of cancers and

+other diseases.
 The Detoxification Panel identifies SNPs associated

 with increased risk of developing detoxification defects, especially